Probabilistic Traffic Forecasting with Dynamic Regression: Introduction

-Deep learning (DL) models have gained extensive traction in traffic forecasting due to their adeptness in capturing the intricate nonlinearity and spatiotemporal structures present in traffic data.
-Noteworthy spatiotemporal forecasting models, including STGCN \cite{yu2017spatio}, DCRNN \cite{li2017diffusion}, Graph Wavenet \cite{wu2019graph}, and STSGCN \cite{song2020spatial}, have showcased their prowess.
-These DL models typically employ mean absolute error (MAE) or mean squared error (MSE) for training, rooted in the assumption that: (i) temporal correlation doesn't exist among residuals at distinct time points, and (ii) entries within the $N\times Q$ residual matrix are both independent and isotropic, lacking concurrent correlations.
+Deep learning (DL) models are increasingly popular in traffic forecasting due to their ability to capture complex nonlinearity and spatiotemporal structures present in traffic data.
+Noteworthy deep spatiotemporal forecasting models, including STGCN \citep{yu2017spatio}, DCRNN \citep{li2017diffusion}, Graph Wavenet \citep{wu2019graph}, and STSGCN \citep{song2020spatial}, have demonstrated strong performance.
+DL models typically use mean absolute error (MAE) or mean squared error (MSE) for training, assuming that errors are temporally independent and follow an isotropic distribution.
 However, these assumptions do not align with real-world datasets.
-On one hand, the exclusion of pertinent features often leads to time-correlated residuals.
-For instance, in traffic speed forecasting, significant time-varying factors like weather conditions and vehicle flow rates are frequently disregarded, resulting in temporally correlated residuals.
-On the other hand, multistep-ahead forecasting implies spatiotemporal correlations within the residual process, contrary to the assumption of independent and isotropic entries.
-A clear example is the increased variance from the 5-minute-ahead prediction to the 60-minute-ahead prediction.
-Neglecting these factors could detrimentally impact DL model performance.
-Demonstrated in Figure~\ref{fig:fig1_demo_stsgcn_pm8}, the concurrent spatiotemporal correlations, $\operatorname{Corr}(\boldsymbol{\eta}_t,\boldsymbol{\eta}_t)$, and the lag-2016 autocorrelation, $\operatorname{Corr}(\boldsymbol{\eta}_{t-2016},\boldsymbol{\eta}_{t})$, extracted from STSGCN \cite{song2020spatial} trained on the PEMS08 traffic flow dataset with MAE loss, exhibit clear correlation structures.
-Notably, significant autocorrelation within $\operatorname{Corr}(\boldsymbol{\eta}_{t-2016},\boldsymbol{\eta}_{t})$ could result from the omission of influential covariates, such as traffic congestion information, which has a profound impact on the observed flow \cite{cheng2021incorporating}.
-Incorporating these additional covariates into DL-based traffic forecasting models might seem appealing, but it could introduce an extensive and often unavailable set of covariates, complicating model training.
-Leveraging the statistical attributes of the residual process presents opportunities to enhance these DL models.
+First, the omission of certain features often gives rise to time-correlated residuals.
+For example, in traffic speed forecasting, time-varying factors, such as weather conditions and vehicle flow rates, are often overlooked, leading to temporally correlated errors.
+Second, spatiotemporal forecasting suggests the potential existence of contemporaneous correlations within the errors, which contradicts the assumption of isotropic errors.
+For instance, it is intuitive that the variance of predicted values would increase from the 5-minute-ahead prediction to the 60-minute-ahead prediction.
+Neglecting these factors could detrimentally impact model performance.